 The following discussion of the Group's risk management activities include "forward-looking statements" that involve risks and uncertainties.
 Actual results could differ materially from those projected in the forward looking statements.
 See "Item 3.
 Key Information-Forward Looking Information."
-A significant portion of the Group's net sales, but only approximately 40% of its costs, are denominated in currencies other than the euro, in particular the U.S. dollar.
+A significant portion of the Group's net sales and its costs, are denominated in currencies other than the euro, in particular the U.S. dollar.